wangyh082/scBGEDA/README.md

 ## Data availability

-The real single-cell RNA-seq datasets and source codes for our analyses are also freely available at (https://doi.org/10.6084/m9.figshare.16943722.v1)
+The real single-cell RNA-seq datasets and source codes for our analyses are freely available at (https://doi.org/10.6084/m9.figshare.16943722.v1)

+## Usage

+The dataset "Adam" is given as an example.
+You can run the

 ## Contact